abinavrameshs/abinavrameshs.github.io/_portfolio/Salary Prediction.md

 Use training dataset train_rev1

-## Project description
-Predict salary from job description; the idea here is to test the predictive power of text and compare it with that of numeric data

 ## Methodology
 Salary information was bucketized based on percentiles (high (75th percentile and above) or low (below 75th percentile) salary from the text contained in the job descriptions)